Things To Do In California .. And Some To Skip

 Yosemite – This is the word you have heard before but have never seen written.
 It’s not some new species of termite, this is Yoh-Sem-it-tee.
 As John Muir says, “It’s where nature has gathered her choicest treasures”.
 Not even three hours from San Francisco or San Jose, Yosemite is truly God’s Country and you don’t have to be in great shape to experience it.
 Yosemite is best in early spring so you can see the majestic waterfalls flowing, but go any time you can, even in the winter.

-Santa Barbara – A majestic place to visit in California, perhaps the most beautiful beach town where the mountains touch the beach.
+Santa Barbara is a wonderful place to visit in California, perhaps the most beautiful beach town where the mountains touch the beach.
 Santa Barbara has a rich history too, with roots going back to the 1600’s when Spanish explorers set up missions to spread Christianity.
 Now it’s chock full of great restaurants, top notch surf, hiking and wineries.
 It’s a must see when visiting California, especially because so many people skip it when traveling North to South because they take the 5 instead of the 101.
 You’re first thought when you arrive will be “Why didn’t I go to college at UCSB ?!“.

 In an effort to keep this article web-friendly we will end it here.
 It’s just impossible to list all the cool things to do in California.
 We do our best to be ambassadors and try very hard to to steer tourists in the right direction, as long as they are friendly and try to speak our language .. like any other foreign country.